-- the property is lawfully occupied as a permanent dwelling at the date the DCO Order is commenced granted.
+- the property is lawfully occupied as a permanent dwelling at the date the Order is granted.

 8.3.10 The LNMS Construction Boundary Plan will be reviewed to take account of more accurate and detailed information associated with the Section 61 application process, prior to and throughout the construction period.
-Horizon will notify owners of any additional properties identified through this review that they may apply for the LNMS noise insulation measures subject to meeting the other eligibility criteria described in paragraph 8.3.98-3.9.8.3.9.
+Horizon will notify owners of any additional properties identified through this review that they may apply for the LNMS noise insulation measures subject to meeting the other eligibility criteria described in paragraph 8.3.9.